 The separate financial statements of each Group entity are prepared in the currency of the primary economic environment in which the entity operates (its functional currency).
-The functional currency of the Company is the United States Dollar ("USD").
-The functional currencies for the Ukrainian subsidiary is Ukrainian Hryvnia ("UAH") and for the Cypriot subsidiaries is the USD.
-The Group presents its consolidated financial statements in the USD.
+The presentation currency of the Company is the United States Dollar ("USD").
+The functional currency for the Ukrainian subsidiary is Ukrainian Hryvnia ("UAH") and for the Cypriot subsidiaries is USD.
+The Group presents its consolidated financial statements in USD.